-4.4 Summary and Comment
+4.4.
+Summary and Comment

 Mavacamten used along with standard first-line treatment was projected to generate higher amounts of QALYs than standard first-line treatment alone.
 However, at the placeholder cost of \$75,000, the incremental cost-effectiveness ratios were well above standard thresholds.
 When compared with disopyramide, the incremental cost per QALY was even higher, and mavacamten was found to be dominated by both myectomy and septal ablation.
-The actual cost effectiveness of mavacamten will depend on its price.
+The sensitivity and scenario analyses suggested, using the placeholder price, that these findings were robust.
+However, the actual cost effectiveness of mavacamten will depend on its price.